inlife/nexrender/README.md

 }
 ```

-What we've done there is we told nexrender to use a particlar asset as a replacement for something that we had defined in our `aep` project.
+What we've done there is we told nexrender to use a particular asset as a replacement for something that we had defined in our `aep` project.
-More specifically, when rendering is gonna happen, nexrender will copy/download this asset file, and attemt to find and replace `footage` entry by specified layer name.
+More specifically, when rendering is gonna happen, nexrender will copy/download this asset file, and attempt to find and replace `footage` entry by specified layer name.

 Fields: